-This chapter describes when loop protection function is enabled, you can prevent broadcast loops in Wall-mount Managed Switch.
+This chapter describes enabling loop protection function that provides loop protection to prevent broadcast loops in the Managed Switch.

 4.17.1 Configuration

 This page allows the user to inspect the current Loop Protection configurations, and possibly change them as well; screen in Figure 4-17-1 appears.